joegreene/Spring-2014-CS-Lab--SI-/Week 6/README.md

 these following things:

 	1. Simple algebra (addition, subtraction, multiplication, division)
-	2. Square root of a number and raising a number to an exponent
+	2. Square root of a number, raising a number to an exponent, and logarithms
 	3. Modulus of two integers (you should know what this means by now)
-  4. Logarithms

 It must also include a menu for the user (so they know how to input algebraic expressions).
 Remember that the best approach to making a program is by creating it through psuedocode first.
 For that